Trikolon/emz.im/README.md

 3. Run the script: `npm run convert-photos`.
 This converts your images to AVIF and compresses them.
 It also extracts metadata from the images (e.g. EXIF) which will be displayed in the photo lightbox.
+   The script deletes each source file after a successful conversion, so only copy images into `scripts/photos/src` when you're ready to add them and keep a backup elsewhere if you need the originals.

 4. If your image does not set a "Caption" or you don't want to use it add alt text in `src/assets/photos/photo-metadata`.
 The object key is the file name